brycie-boy/The_Cosmos/Andy's Notes.md

 ___

-- Evergreen note-writing as fundamental unit of knowledge work

-- if you had to set one metric to use as a leading indicator for yourself as a knowledge worker, the best I know might be the number of Evergreen notes written per day.

-___

-- Evergreen note-writing helps insight accumulate
+- Evergreen note-writing helps insight accumulate ❗️

 - Much of the day-to-day thinking involved in creative work is simply lost, like sand castles in the tide.
 Ephemerality can actually be useful in low-fidelity thought, but it’s simply an accidental property in many cases.
 We should do our serious thinking in the form of Evergreen notes so that the thinking accumulates.

 ___

-- Leaps of insight emerge from prior thought
+- Leaps of insight emerge from prior thought ❗️

 - When looking at someone else’s stroke of genius, you see only the end product.
 You don’t see how much kindling was burnt before that sudden realization was possible.
 In part, that’s because even our own epiphanies don’t feel like they emerge as a natural consequence of prior efforts—but they do!